Top 10 External Threat Management Companies

 Why are threat intelligence platforms important for managing an expanding attack surface?

 Threat intelligence platforms provide contextual visibility into attacker activity, phishing campaigns, dark web exposure, and emerging threat vectors.
 Organizations use actionable intelligence and digital risk protection capabilities to manage their external security posture more effectively.
+Platforms such as RiskProfiler help security teams correlate threat intelligence with external exposures to improve risk prioritization and investigation workflows.

 How do digital risk protection platforms help protect an organization’s external digital footprint?